NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 grep trans: directional_coupler.out |cut -d , -f2- > directional_coupler.dat;
 ```

+---
+## Plotting Results and Visualizing Field Profiles
+---

-Results are plotted in the figure below.
+The transmittance results are plotted in the figure below.
 When the two waveguide branches are sufficiently separated (`d` > 0.2 μm), practically all of the input power remains in the top branch and is transferred to Port 3.
 A small amount of the input power is lost due to scattering into radiative modes within the light cone in the tapered sections where the translational symmetry of the waveguide is broken.
 This is why the power in Port 3 never reaches exactly 100%.
 For separation distances of less than approximately 0.2 μm, evanescent coupling of the modes from the top to the lower branch begins to transfer some of the input power to Port 4.
 For `d` of 0.13 μm, the input signal is split evenly into Ports 3 and 4.
 For `d` of 0.06 μm, the input power is transferred completely to Port 4.
 Finally, for `d` of less than 0.06 μm, the evanescent coupling becomes rapidly ineffective and the signal again remains mostly in Port 3.
 Note that there is never any power in Port 2 given its location relative to the input from Port 1.

 <center>
 ![](../images/directional_coupler_flux.png)